openmobilityfoundation/mobility-data-specification/policy/README.md

 [Top][toc]

+### Rates
+Rate-related properties can currently be specified on `rate` and `time` Rules.
+Note: A future MDS version will likely support rates for `count` and `speed` rules, but their behavior is currently undefined.

+#### Rate Amounts
+The amount of a rate applied when this rule applies, if applicable (default zero).
+A positive integer rate amount represents a fee, while a negative integer represents a subsidy.
+Rate amounts are given in the `currency` defined in the [Policy](#policy).

-### Rate Recurrences
+#### Rate Recurrences

 Rate recurrences specify when a rate is applied – either once, or periodically according to a `time_unit` specified using [Rule Units](#rule-units).
-A `time_unit` refers to a unit of time as measured in local time for the juristiction – a day begins at midnight local time, an hour begins at the top of the hour, etc.
+A `time_unit` refers to a unit of time as measured in local time for the jurisdiction – a day begins at midnight local time, an hour begins at the top of the hour, etc.

 | Name                        | Description                                                                                                                                                       |
 | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |